griffinfarrow/OXCEP-Precision-Dental-Medicine/README.md

 * You will be shown how to use the `lifelines` library to do survival analysis
 * You will plot Kaplan-Meier curves to compare the survival outcomes of the subtypes you found in the previous homework
 * We will discuss the ethical and broader implications of using AI and machine learning in personalised Medicine

-### <u> Precision Medicine (5 practical coding sessions) </u>

-<u> Session 1: Introduction </u>

-* Introduction and welcome to the practical coding course
-* What is machine learning and data science?
-And why might it be useful in healthcare?
-* How do I build a decision tree and random forest from scratch?
-* Demonstration of how to use Python and `pandas` for data science

-<u> Session 2: Data Science Best Practices </u>

-* What are best practices in data science?
-* Why is transparency and reproducibility in data science important?
-* Test-train splitting, cross-validation, hyperparameter tuning

-<b> Homework</b>: You will be asked to train a random forest machine learning model to predict HPV status from mRNA data of head and neck squamous cell carcinoma, including loading and preprocessing the data using the `pandas` library

-<u> Session 3: Model Evaluation with Python </u>

-* We will explain how to evaluate a machine learning model
-* Time for 1:1 feedback with instructors to talk through your understanding so far
-* Evaluation of the model you produced in the previous session
-* The trade-off between different model performance measures

-<u> Session 4: Identifying the most important inputs </u>

-* Why is feature selection so important in healthcare data science?
-* What are SHAP scores and how can we use them?
-* We will show you how to use SHAP to build a prospective list of the "most important" features, to aid in biomarker discovery

-<b> Homework</b>: You will be asked to build a random forest model to predict subtypes of prostate adenocarcinoma, using mRNA data from TCGA.
-You will then evaluate these models and build a biomarker panel to better test for these subtypes.

-<u> Session 5: Survival Analysis </u>
-* You will be shown how to use the `lifelines` library to do survival analysis
-* You will plot Kaplan-Meier curves to compare the survival outcomes of the subtypes you found in the previous homework
-* We will discuss the ethical and broader implications of using AI and machine learning in personalised Medicine

 ## Datasets